Variational LOCC-assisted quantum circuits for long-range entangled states: Proof of absence of baren plateaus

 \begin{proof} In Lemma~\ref{lem:grad}, it has been proved that the quantum gradient can still be calculated with parameter shifts.
 With condition $\mathbf{\mathcal{A}1}$ and $\mathbf{\mathcal{A}2}$, the circuit depth is constant, and the observable is local.
-From an information propagation light cone perspective, only a constant number of qubits view affects the gradient information with respect to each term in the Hamiltonian.
-This proved that each entry of $\mathbf{G}^{Q_k}$ will only be affected by a constant number of qubits, which will not decay in the asymptotic limit. \end{proof}
+Consider each entry $\mathbf{G}^{Q_k}_{ij}$ as a function of $n$, and the lemma can be interpreted as all these functions do not decay with $n$ in the asymptotic limit.
+To see this, notice that the gradient is calculated based on the local observable with constant support, thus the information propagation light cone of this observable, as defined in Definition~\ref{def:light_cone}, and the size of the qubits in the information propagation light cone, as defined in Definition~\ref{def:qubits_in_light_cone}, are both constant since the circuit depth is constant.
+Thus, tracing out the subsystem not in the information propagation light cone, resulting in a system of \emph{constant} size, will not change the output of the aforementioned functions.
+This indicates that the results of these aforementioned functions do not depend on the system size.
+As a remark, for the entries related to gates out of the information propagation light cone, they will always be zero, which naturally will not decay with the system size in the asymptotic limit. \end{proof}